All Episodes

 Okay.

-Well, deal with that In just a second.
+We'll deal with that in just a second.

-Your question is why is he caving because low information voters do not vote on policy.
+Because low-information voters do not vote on policy.

 They're not informed enough to be voting on policy.